 It’s never too early to indulge in spring cleaning fever!
 But if you’re intimidated by that hot mess of dresses, shoes, bags and bulky outerwear you’ve got in your closet, just relax.
 Like any massive project, decluttering your closet works best when you have a plan before diving in.
-Here are seven tried and true tricks to help you get your closet reorganized and fashionably efficient, plus a few essentials you can get with Cash Back at Ebates to get to the job done right.
+Here are seven tried-and-true tricks to help you get your closet reorganized and fashionably efficient, plus a few essentials you can get with Cash Back at Ebates to get to the job done right.

 1. Host a Clothing Swap

 One girl’s “leave it” is another girl’s “love it.”
-Kill two birds with one stone and invite your besties over to take some gently loved items off your hands while you help yourself to some of theirs.
+Kill two birds with one stone and invite your besties over to take some gently worn items off your hands while you help yourself to some of theirs.
 It’s a fun (and cheap!) way to kick-start your spring wardrobe.

-2. Take it One Section at a Time
+2. Take It One Section at a Time

 3. Apply the One-Year Rule